- Vegetatively Propagated (Sprigged) Varieties

 Grazer was bred at Tifton as a hybrid of a selection found in the Alps of north Italy and introductions from Kenya.
 Yield performance was poor (10-15% less than Coastal) in Tifton.
 Excellent digestibility and performance in Louisiana led to the release of Grazer there in 1985.
 Poor yields prevent its recommendation for Georgia.

 Midland was released in 1953 by Dr. Burton and colleagues in Oklahoma.
 A hybrid of Coastal and a winter-hardy common from Indiana, it is similar to Coastal in yield, growth habit, and forage quality.
 Some Midland stands still exist in north Georgia; however, the variety has largely been replaced by Tifton 44.
-It is more widely grown north of the Coastal bermudagrass belt.
-Midland 99, 0078 a newer selection from this line, has a wider geographic range of adaptation.
+It is more widely grown north of the Coastal bermudagrass be 0088 lt.
+Midland 99, a newer selection from this line, has a wider geographic range of adaptation.
 For Georgia, Midland fails to yield or p 5FE9 ersist as well as Tifton 44, so it is not recommended.

 Tifton 68 was released from Dr. Burton’s breeding program at the CPES in 1984.
 It is a hybrid of two highly digestible plant introductions.
 It has large stems and stolons (no rhizomes) that spread rapidly.
 However, Tifton 68 has poor winter-hardiness and is not recommended.